spacestation13/DMByExample/src/objs.md

 		world << bar.x
 ```

-You can also cast (done here in the argument) then implicitly typecheck:
+You can also cast, (done here in the argument), then implicitly typecheck:

 ```dm
 ...
 /proc/foobar(obj/foo/bar)